-For the first hypothesis testing, paternal authoritative and authoritarian parenting, as well maternal authoritative as and authoritarian parenting were classified as the independent variables, whilst child problem behavior was classified as the dependent variable.
+Bur the first hypothesis testing, paternal authoritative and authoritarian parenting, as as maternal authoritative authoritarian parenting were classified as the independent variables, whilst child problem behavior was classified as the dependent variable.
 For the second hypothesis testing, family relationships and parental teamwork were classified as the independent variables, and paternal and/or maternal parenting styles that were found to have significant impacts on child problem behaviors (first hypothesis testing) were classified as the dependent variables.
 Data analyses were performed using the SPSS for Windows software (version 25).